LavaStaff

 Start with the short version before you compare every row

-Best for employer-owned direct hireTakeaway 02
+Best for employer-owned direct hireTakeaway 03

-Best once the candidate is already identifiedTakeaway 03
+Best once the candidate is already identifiedTakeaway 04

-Best for uneven task-based supportTakeaway 04
+Best for lighter or uneven task-based supportTakeaway 05

 Nearshore business support staffing options at a glance